-Italian Open, also known as Rome Masters and Italian Internazionali BNL Italia, is an annual professional tennis tournament conducted in Rome, Italy every year.
+The Italian Open, also known as Rome Masters and Italian Internazionali BNL Italia, is an annual professional tennis tournament conducted in Rome, Italy every year.
 It is one of the most prestigious clay tournaments in the world after the French Open.
-If you looking to watch the 2020 WTA Italian Open and 2020 ATP Rome Masters live streaming online, you’re at the right place.
-We will give you all the information you need right here.
+If you looking to watch the 2023 WTA Italian Open and ATP Rome Masters live streaming online, you’re at the right place below.

 With the French Open played soon after the Italian Open, it comes as no surprise that players use this Masters competition for their dry run before the start of the second Grand Slam of the year.

 Even for the ladies, the tournament holds a lot of importance, given that it is a Premier 5 event with 900 ranking points at stake.
 It takes place immediately after the Madrid Open and year after year, many big names attend the competition.

 Through the years, we have seen the likes of Rafael Nadal, Novak Djokovic, Roger Federer, Alexander Zverev, Serena Williams, Maria Sharapova, Elina Svitolina, Simona Halep, and other major ATP and WTA stars feature in the event.

 The 2023 edition of the Italian Open will be played from May 8 to 21 becoming another Masters 1000 tournament to be played over the traditional one week period.
 The qualifiers for both, the men’s and women’s draw will be held over the two days before the start of the competition between May 8 and 9.

 The first round matches will be held from May 9 while the women’s and men’s finals will be played on May 20 and 21.